Mikejo5000/vsts-docs-pr/docs/pipelines/release/cosmos-db-ci-cd.md

  1. Click **Import** to copy the sample code into your Git repo.

 ## Set up CI for your App

+Set up CI for your ASP.NET application and Cosmos DB to build and create deployable artifacts.

 1. On the build and release hub for your project in VSTS, select **builds**.